UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - `{S|C|A|G}` - Shift Control Alt Gui.
 (Windows, Super, and Gui are the same thing.)
     - `[L|R]` - Left Right (which hand side modifier should be used) E.g. `holdKey RA-c` (right alt + c).
     - `{s|i|o}` - modifiers (ctrl, alt, shift, gui) exist in three composition modes within UHK - sticky, input, output:
         - **sticky modifiers** are modifiers of composite shortcuts.
-These are applied only until the next key press.
+These are applied only until the next (physical) key press.
 In certain contexts, they will take effect even after their activation key is released (e.g., to support alt + tab on non-base layers, you can do `holdKey sLA-tab`).
         - **input modifiers** are queried by `ifMod` conditions, and can be suppressed by `suppressMods`.
 E.g. `holdKey iLS`.
         - **output modifiers** are ignored by `ifMod` conditions, and are not suppressed by `suppressMods`.